cesium12/solver-tools/solvertools/README.rst

         Tools for interpreting regular expressions, and indexing into them as if they were non-deterministic strings.

+    :ref:`letter_stats.py`
+        Does frequency analysis of letters in text, often the first step to breaking a cipher.

     `secrets.py`
         You need to store a given Manic Sages password in this file, or else you won't be able to use the online parts of Solvertools.